-Sub-Project: Website Action # RDN Resource Requirements Brief Description What's Involved Lead Department AAP Priority 1.2.a 2 Create a webpage for agricultural information and related issues that extends from the RDN website.
+Sub-Project: \ Website Action # RDN Resource Requirements Brief Description What's Involved Lead Department AAP Priority 1.2.a 2 Create a webpage for agricultural information and related issues that extends from the RDN website.
 Use the webpage to promote local farm directory, including an 'operation/farmer of the month' feature, seasonal local food recipes, 'fact sheets' and videos created for the AAP.
-The directory could also be included as an insert in local newspapers. graphic designer and Web Master to develop a layout.
+The directory could also be included as an insert in local newspapers. available online.
+Based on this investigation consider if an additional web page is necessary.
+If so. work with a graphic designer and Web Master to develop a layout.
 Prepare content.
 Collect a range of useful information from various Ministries and Agricultural Organizations.
 Oversee the construction of a website.
 Planning High 1.2.c 2 Conduct/undertake the uploading of all provincial soil capability and soil series map data so that farmers can investigate and identify agronomic opportunities and constraints. the remaining Action Items within this sub- GIS Medium 1.2.f 1 Assist farmers in accessing other sources of information and funding that result in the implementation of environmental farm management practices.
 Planning Medium